-- > Providing leadership in gender parity, diversity and inclusion in the nuclear security sector. - > Developing and implementing a structured approach for creating alliances and partnerships with diverse organisations. - Creating different levels and types of engagements with organisations (corporate members, media partners, knowledge partners, etc.) to collaborate with WINS and endorse its activities and strategic goals. - Participating in international and diverse fora, including those convened by industry and academia with the aim of making practical experience and subject matter expertise available. - Providing, developing and advocating for the inclusion of nuclear security and supporting the professionalism of personnel as a necessary aspect of the peaceful use of nuclear technologies.
+- > Providing leadership in gender equality, diversity and inclusion in the nuclear security sector. - > Developing and implementing a structured approach for creating alliances and partnerships with diverse organisations. - Creating different levels and types of engagements with organisations (corporate members, media partners, knowledge partners, etc.) to collaborate with WINS and endorse its activities and strategic goals. - Participating in international and diverse fora, including those convened by industry and academia with the aim of making practical experience and subject matter expertise available. - Providing, developing and advocating for the inclusion of nuclear security and supporting the professionalism of personnel as a necessary aspect of the peaceful use of nuclear technologies. - > Engage with new organizations from different parts of the world. - Promote WINS' benchmarking and evaluation services to industry all around the world and expand the topic areas beyond gender equality and nuclear security culture, to include physical protection and cybersecurity.